ElektraInitiative/libelektra/doc/decisions/0_drafts/buffer_struct.md

 A [short investigation](https://godbolt.org/z/r8q7YfqaW) into the generated assembly code indicates that the pointer version is likely superior.

 The buffer struct could also be used as an argument in the public API.
-For simple functions that would only take one such `ElektraBuffer` argument this there is little benefit.
+For simple functions that would only take one such `ElektraBuffer` argument there is little benefit.
 Especially on the caller side, the code becomes less readable:

 ```c